aeon-toolkit/aeon/docs/developer_guide/deprecation.md

 Deprecation process
 ===================

-To deprecate, write a :code:`TODO` comment stating the version the code should be removed in and raise a warning using use the [deprecated](https://deprecated.readthedocs.io/en/latest/index.html).
-This raises  a :code:`FutureWarning` saying that the functionality has been deprecated.
-Import from ``deprecated .sphinx``` so the deprecation message is automatically added to the docstring.
+To deprecate, write a ``TODO`` comment stating the version the code should be removed in and raise a warning using use the [deprecated package](https://deprecated.readthedocs.io/en/latest/index.html).
+This raises  a ``FutureWarning`` saying that the functionality has been deprecated.
+Import from ``deprecated.sphinx`` so the deprecation message is automatically added to the docstring.

 Examples
 --------